 A slow internet connection is frustrating, especially if you don’t know why it’s slow.
-If your videos suddenly start buffering or web pages take longer than usual to load, chances are you’re not getting enough bandwidth.
-Let’s find out how to increase your bandwidth and improve your browsing.
+If your videos suddenly start buffering or web pages take longer than usual to load, chances are you've got low bandwidth.

 Your bandwidth is mostly determined by your device, your router, your Internet Service Provider (ISP), and the bandwidth they promised you.
 However, even if your contract said that your connection speed would be up to 20 Mbps, that doesn’t mean you will always get maximum bandwidth – especially if you connect multiple devices to the same network and use them all at once.
 Why?